singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 *For convenience sake, keep the terminal window/command prompt open throughout this guide.*

 #### 2. Fork and Clone the Template
-We'll begin by forking our own copy of the [hexo-netlify-cms template](https://github.com/netlify-templates/hexo-cms-example) and then we rename it - we simply named ours hexo-netlify-cms-demo.
+We'll begin by forking our own copy of the [hexo-netlify-cms template](https://github.com/netlify-templates/hexo-cms-example) on GitHub and then we rename it - we simply named ours hexo-netlify-cms-demo.

 Before we can make a local clone, we need to get the remote GitHub URL from the repository we created.
 The button looks like this: